plinck/Liri/README.md

 This is on a normal GitHub Repository, but not deployed as it is CLI app.

 Because of this, I include screenshots, and animaited gifs showing the working app.
-You can include these screenshots or a link to a video in this `README.md` file.
+These are in this README file.

-* Include screenshots (or a video) of typical user flows through your application (for the customer and if relevant the manager/supervisor).
+* Includes screenshots of typical user flows through your application (for the customer and if relevant the manager/supervisor).
 This includes views of the prompts and the responses after their selection (for the different selection options).

-* Include any other screenshots you deem necessary to help someone who has never been introduced to your application understand the purpose and function of it.
+* Includes other screenshots to help someone who has never been introduced to your application understand the purpose and function of it.
 This is how you will communicate to potential employers/other developers in the future what you built and why, and to show how it works.

 * Because screenshots (and well-written READMEs) are extremely important in the context of GitHub, this will be part of the grading.